 Humans began practicing yoga approximately 5,000 years ago!
-I’m sure it comes as no surprise to you that yoga can be beneficial during all seasons of life.
+I’m sure it comes as no surprise to you that it can be beneficial during all seasons of life.
 There are yoga classes for individuals of all ages and ability levels and most poses can be modified, if needed.
-The best types of classes to take when you are pregnant are: prenatal yoga, Hatha yoga, and Restorative yoga.
+The best types of classes to take when you are pregnant are: prenatal, Hatha, and Restorative.
 Today we will discuss some of the benefits of yoga during pregnancy.

 Benefits and Cautions of Prenatal Yoga

 The benefits of yoga do not change just because you’re pregnant!
 Many women who practice prenatal yoga report improvements in sleep and a decreased stress levels.
-Additionally, prenatal yoga can:
+Additionally, it can:

 - prevent complications*